backtrace-labs/backtrace-morgue/README.md

 ```

 Use `--name` to identify the scrubber.
 Use `--regexp` to specify the pattern to
 match and scrub.
-Use `--builtin` to specify a builtin scrubber, `ssn`, `ccn` and
+Use `--builtin` to specify a builtin scrubber, `ssn`, `ccn`,
-`key` are currently supported for social security number, credit card number and
+`key` and `env` are currently supported for social security number, credit card
+number, encryption key and environment variable.
+If `--builtin=all` in `create`
+subcommand, all supported builtin scrubbers are created. `--regexp` and
-encryption key. `--regexp` and `--builtin` are mutually exclusive.
-Use `--enable`
+`--builtin` are mutually exclusive.
+Use `--enable` to activate the scrubber, 0
-to activate the scrubber, 0 disables the scrubber while other integer values
+disables the scrubber while other integer values enable it.
-enable it.

 ### setup